 NYU Winthrop has a vibrant multi-faceted research program.
 As part of its mission as a teaching hospital, NYU Winthrop physicians and scientists are engaged in groundbreaking basic and clinical biomedical research.

 Ever changing and growing with the diverse community it serves, NYU Winthrop Hospital is, in many ways, a unique institution, simultaneously large and small, regional as well as local.
 We successfully blend the progressive philosophy, sophistication and advances of a teaching and research institution with a very personal approach to patient care – an approach that has become the cornerstone of our organization.

-- Preceptorship with internationally and nationally recognized faculty with a 1.37 faculty to one fellow ratio
+- Preceptorship with internationally and nationally recognized faculty.

 - A comprehensive clinical experience of outpatient and inpatient care with exposure to wide range of allergic, immunologic and rheumatic diseases